 Using tone of voice to share different perspectives

-IWM’s permanent exhibition ‘Turning Points’ draws out connections between objects, stories and lives in the run up to and during the Second World War.
+IWM’s permanent exhibition ‘Turning Points’ draws connections between objects, stories and lives in the run-up to and during the Second World War.
 For each cluster of objects, an interpretative panel shares three distinct descriptions, each written in a different tone.
-One presents the curator’s perspective, one the insight of a historian and one the view of a designer.
-Combined, they allow the Museum to explore the wider context and society at the time and how the lives of ordinary people were affected by war.
+One presents the curator’s perspective, one the historian’s insight and one the designer’s view.
+Combined, they allow the Museum to explore the broader context and society at the time and how war affected ordinary people’s lives.

 These quotes include an Austrian general describing war as ‘a dastardly slaughter’, a woman watching a 1916 film about the Battle of the Somme crying out in a cinema, ‘Oh God, they’re dead’ and a solider in the trenches writing that he hasn’t had, ‘a real wash for eleven days, or a bath for fifty-five’.

-Personal perspectives like this can, as I have written before, reframe visitor’s perceptions of an object or issue.
+As I have written before, personal perspectives like this can reframe visitors’ perceptions of an object or issue.
 The tone in which the perspectives are shared may also resonate with visitors more strongly than formal museum text might.

 Should a tone of voice be neutral?

 Incorporating quotes from beyond the museum, as IWM and many other institutions do, can be an effective way to share diverse perspectives on an issue.
-However, there’s a danger that this approach sometimes allows museums to shy away from developing a distinct tone of voice themselves.
+However, there’s a danger that this approach sometimes allows museums to shy away from developing a distinct tone of voice.

 Some organisations find defining their tone of voice challenging because, at its core, an engaging tone of voice requires a stance: an expression of what you stand for and what you care about.

-Outside the museum sector, brands that have a clear point of view create the most interesting and memorable copy for customers, while writers with a strong viewpoint deliver more engaging reads than those who struggle to remain impartial and end up mired in blandness.
+Outside the museum sector, brands that have a clear point of view create the most exciting and memorable copy for customers.
+At the same time, writers with a strong viewpoint deliver more engaging reads than those who need help to remain impartial and end up mired in blandness.